Create an Apple Books Account

-- Provide contact, tax, and banking information.
-If you’re planning to sell your books, you need to set up contact, banking, and tax information in Agreements, Tax, and Banking.
+- Provide tax and banking information.
+If you’re planning to sell your books, you need to set up banking and tax information in Agreements, Tax, and Banking.
 If you need to update your banking information and it has been more than 30 minutes since you signed in to iTunes Connect, you will be prompted to verify your identity again via two-factor authentication.
 Remember to use the legal entity name associated with your U.S. tax ID.